Skip to main contentSkip to main navigationSkip to footer content

 Centennial Hall - Triples

 We are working to ensure all first-year students have a positive transition to ESF and a wonderful experience in Centennial Hall.
-Approach this new opportunity with enthusiasm, patience, and good humor.
+We hope you are as excited as we are for move-in!

 Curious to see what a triple room looks like?
 Click through the photo gallery to see the layout and furniture.